-I remember one year I was running late to school – which was completely abnormal for me.
+I remember one year, there was a day that I was running late to school, which was completely abnormal for me.
 I am one of those teachers that likes to get to school an hour or so before the students (and even teachers) to enjoy the quietness of the morning (and grab that copy machine first!).
 I think best in the morning when my brain is fresh.

 Since I was running late, a neighboring teacher offered to open my classroom door and let in my students.
 She was willing to watch between her classroom and mine until I got there.
 I was only going to be about 5 to 10 minutes late, so she didn’t mind.

-When I arrived she was very impressed and showered both me and my students with compliments about how well the classroom had gone about their business as though I had been there that whole time.
-The students had come in and unpacked, turned in their homework, selected their lunch choice, and began their morning work just like every other morning without any hiccup.
-She could not believe it the classroom managed itself!
+When I arrived, she was very impressed and showered both me and my students with compliments about how well the classroom had gone about their business, as though I had been there that whole time.
+The students had come in and unpacked, turned in their homework, selected their lunch choice, and began their morning work, just like every other morning, without any hiccup.
+She could not believe the classroom managed itself!

 How did my classroom manage itself without me there?

 Have Your Classroom Manage Itself

 For me I hadn’t really thought about what specifically I had done to have my classroom manage itself until later that afternoon, when that teacher returned to ask me just how I accomplished such an amazing feat.
 To me it just came down to these few things:

 Students need to first learn procedures that they practice over and over until they are habits.
 Once these procedures are normal, everyday occurrences for them, they are then routines.
 Since I taught them early and practiced over and over with what I expect every morning when they arrive, it had become a routine.
 Now they just do it on auto-pilot.
 When the routine is predictable, then students always know what to do.